LAMP SAUNAS VERSUS FAR INFRARED SAUNAS

 The head is somewhat more sensitive to infrared, by the way.
 Thus, one should exercise caution regarding moving the head too close to any source of infrared energy.
 Limit this to no more than five minutes at a time during a session.
 Repeated short applications of infrared to the head area, for no more than five minutes or so every hour or so, appear to be very safe.

-5. A NEAR INFRARED LIGHT SAUNA USES MUCH LESS ELECTRICITY.
+5. A LAMP SAUNA USES MUCH LESS ELECTRICITY.

 electricity costs go up, this may be worth considering.
 Lamp saunas, in my experience, use